 Substandard housing, like hunger, poor health and illiteracy, is a consequence of chronic poverty and like all other situations in which goods and services are exchanged for money, the solution lies in expanding job markets and job opportunities.
-This is too big a job for government to tackle alone -- even a government committed to these goals -- and the Nixon Administration clearly is not so committed.
+This is too big a job for government to tackle alone -- even a government committed to these goals.